GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/✨-feature-request.md

 ## 📸 Screenshot

-Add a screenshot of the new feature (if possible)
+Add a screenshot of the new feature (if possible).

 ## 🙋‍♀️ Proposed Implementation